Alpnach Air Base: History

 As early as 1929 there was a landing strip at Alpnach.
 It was expanded in 1939 to 850 × 130 m.
-In 1940 two wooden hangars were added and in September 1942, Flying Section 7 was based at Alpnach.
+In 1940 two wooden hangars were added and in September 1942, Fliegerabteilung 7 was based at Alpnach.
 This is considered the official start of the airfield.

-The first concrete runway was built in 1943 between Eichistrasse and Lake Alpnach.
+The first concrete runway was built in 1943 as part of the Swiss Reduitstrategie.
 It had a length of 875 m.
 Furthermore, eight type U-43 aircraft shelters and bunkers for command and ammunition were built.

+From 1947 to 1994, the 19th Squadron was stationed in Alpnach.
+There were 2 extensions of the runway: 1952 to 1500 m, and finally in 1959 to 1950 m.

-As part of the Swiss Reduitstrategie in 1952 aircraft caverns were built into the rock of the adjacent Mueterschwanderberg Mountain.
-The former Mueterschwanderberg artillery fortress was also built into the mountain, but on the Nidwalden.
+From 1952 aircraft caverns were built into the rock of the adjacent Mueterschwanderberg Mountain which hosts also an artillery fortress facing Nidwalden.
 In 1960, the cavern facility was officially handed over to the Directorate of Military airfields.
-Beginning in 1958, de Havilland DH-112 Venom jets operated from Alpnach.
-In 1973, they changed to the Hawker Hunter and in 1979 there was a further change to the F-5 "Tiger".
+Beginning in 1958, de Havilland DH-112 Venom jets operated from Alpnach in the case of a war.
+In 1973, the aircraft type used changed to the Hawker Hunter and in 1979 there was a further change to the F-5 "Tiger".
 Because of the Army XXI reforms, flight operations from the caverns were terminated.
-On 20 January 1964, the Army helicopter base opened at Alpnach.
+On 20 January 1964, helicopter flying started at Alpnach.